paulotruta/octobattles-api/README.md

 - **save()** (Saves a class instance public variables into persistance)
 - **model_from_raw( array $data )** (Receives a raw array of data to populate an Orm child class)
 - **model_from_db( int $id )**
+- **raw_from_db( int $id )**
 - **find( array $data|string $custom_where)** (by exact value or via custom WHERE statement)
 - **delete()** (Removes the persistent associated data entry from the database)

+### LogDebug

+A class that allows logging to console, output and optionally persist logs.
+Instatiate with a message and any context that should be also saved to help troubleshoot problems.